 Two main observations can be made.
 First, the use of a global threshold leads to a bound about p times larger than with a local threshold.
-The question is then whether this increased error allows for a better compression and thus pays off by reducing the number of flops for the computation.
+This is illustrated experimentally in Figure 4.1a, which shows that for a fixed ε , a global threshold yields a backward error about two orders of magnitude larger than with a local threshold.
+However, this experiment is not sufficient to determine which type of threshold is better: we must determine whether the increased error of the global threshold pays off by improving the compression and thus reducing the number of flops for the computation.
 To answer this question we must assess which type of threshold achieves the best flops-accuracy tradeoff.
-To do so, we perform the following experiment in Figure 4.1a: taking several values of ε , we plot the error (2.10) as a function of the corresponding number of flops required to compute the factorization.
+To do so, we perform the following experiment in Figure 4.1b: taking several values of ε , we plot the error (2.11) as a function of the corresponding number of flops required to compute the factorization.
 This experiment shows that a global threshold achieves the best tradeoff, since it is always closer to the bottom left corner of the plot: that is, for the same accuracy as a local threshold, a global threshold performs fewer flops or, equivalently, for the same number of flops as a local threshold, a global threshold delivers a more accurate result.
 A global threshold is therefore the best choice for this matrix and algorithm.
 We will show in section 5 this remains the case for LU factorization of a wide range of BLR matrices.

-This scaling of the threshold yields similar ranks in both L and U, as shown in Figure 4.1b.
-Even though this strategy does not achieve a visibly better flops-accuracy tradeoff, as illustrated in Figure 4.1a, in the following we consider scaled thresholds since they simplify the bounds.
+This scaling of the threshold yields similar ranks in both L and U. Even though Figure 4.1b shows that this strategy does not achieve a visibly better flops-accuracy tradeoff, in the following we consider scaled thresholds since they simplify the bounds.